5 easy steps to prepare your pavers for the winter

 4- ADD POLYMER SAND

-Adding polymer sand is only necessary for the areas that have been affected by spring erosion, which empties the joints between the pavers.
+Adding polymer sand is only necessary for the areas that have been affected by spring erosion.
+Spring erosion is when the joints between the pavers are emptied.
 Find the spots where the joints have cracked and add polymer sand to these areas.
 The addition of polymer sand will reduce the amount of ice that will form between the joints during winter.
 This will help prevent moss from forming the following spring.
+Polymer sand can be found at your local hardware store.
+Suggested polymer sand brands include: Alliance and Techniseal.

 5- BE CAUTIOUS DURING SNOW REMOVAL

-When removing snow, be sure to use a plastic shovel that does not have a metal blade to avoid damaging your concrete pavers.
-Be cautious when using salt or other ice “melters” since these products can cause corrosion on the surface of the pavers.
+When removing snow, be sure to use a shovel that does not have a metal blade to avoid damaging your interlocking pavers.
+Be cautious when using salt or ice “melters” since these products can cause corrosion on the surface of the pavers.
 Never use salt or other ice melters on « wetcast » products as they will surely damage the texture of the product.
-This is the most important reason why it is recommended to use “dry-cast” products for your driveway and concrete step overlay.
+This why it is strongly recommended to use “dry-cast” products for your driveway and concrete step overlay.
 Also, be sure to ask your snow removal company if they have machinery that uses a Teflon plate.
-A Teflon plate will avoid scratching or damaging the pavers.
-Lastly, please note that snow blowers are not recommended for the removal of snow on any concrete surface as the chains and metal pieces can cause rust or scratch the pavers.
+A Teflon plate will avoid scratching or damaging the interlocking pavers.
+Lastly, we do not recommend snow blowers for the removal of snow on any concrete surface.
+This is because the chains and metal pieces can cause rust or scratch the pavers.

 Thanks to these tips, you will have less anxiety in the coming spring.
 Now, all that is left to do is take out your snow shovels and wait… for the first snowfall to arrive!